dbrownidau/constitution/WIP-Constitution.md

 9.3.1.
 The offendant fails to attend 3 consecutive general meetings.

 9.3.2.
-There is a succesful vote of no confidence.
+There is a successful vote of no confidence.

 10. General Meeting
 -------------------